Countdown Numbers Game Solver

 When the search procedure calls the display procedure with an interesting result, the display procedure generates the candidate solution’s key to check if it duplicates a candidate solution already found.

-To generate the key, the binary expression tree on the stack gets printed to a string as though collapsed into an n-way expression tree.
-This results in a set of sub-calculations.
-It is done by (i) merging connected sequences of add and subtract operations; (ii) merging connected sequences of multiply and divide operations; and (iii) printing each merged sub-calculation with its operations arranged so that its operands are numerically ordered.
-Finally the sub-calculations in the string get alphabetically re-ordered.
+To generate the key, the binary (i.e. 2-way) expression tree on the stack gets printed to a string as though collapsed into an n-way expression tree.
+It is done by (i) merging sequences of connected add and subtract operations; (ii) merging sequences of connected multiply and divide operations; and (iii) printing each merged expression with its operations arranged so that the operands are in numerical order.
+This results in a set of separate sub-calculations in the string, which then get arranged into a consistent order (alphabetical in practice).

-This string – the key – is a canonical way of presenting the solution that is not designed for human-friendliness but does seem to be sufficient to identify a set of duplicate solutions all sharing the same key.
+This string – the key – is a canonical way of presenting the solution: a fingerprint that is not designed for human-friendliness but that does seem to be sufficient to identify a set of duplicate solutions all sharing the same key.

-The principle (with slightly different implementation) is illustrated nicely here by Ben North.
-It also seems to align with the one explained here by Graeme Cole as used in his solver.
+After working out this approach I found the same principle (with slightly different implementation) illustrated nicely here by Ben North.
+There is also some alignment with the approach explained here used by Graeme Cole in his solver.

 Human-Friendly Solution Presentation

 The key generation code is also used to generate a solutions presentation.
-It operates as described above except for some differences described below to make the presentation human-friendly.
+It operates as described above except for the differences described below, which make the presentation more human-friendly.

-Connected sequences of operations involving just addition and subtraction are merged by default into a single sub-calculation.
+Sequences of connected add and subtract operations are merged by default into a single sub-calculation.
 This is done the same way as in key generation.
-Contestants seem to do this merge and the ordering of operations and operands in a sub-calculation used in key generation is consistent with how contestants typically explain a solution.
+Contestants commonly seem to do this, and the ordering of operations and operands in a sub-calculation used in key generation is consistent with how contestants typically explain a solution.

-No sub-calculation re-ordering is done for solution presentation.
-This is a difference from key generation.
+Sub-calculation ordering is not done for solution presentation.
+This is another difference from key generation.
 Instead, human-friendliness is maximised by selecting from each set of duplicate solutions the one whose original sub-calculation order has the lowest heuristic distance score.
 A low distance score arises when as many sub-calculations as possible are placed immediately after the sub-calculations that make the results they use.
 This typically preserves a good “narrative” order – such as a contestant might use to explain a solution.
 The distance score code also has an element that encourages a sub-calculation display order that approaches the target as quickly as possible without going too far above, in a way contestants often seem to do.

 After the search is complete, distinct solutions are scored for complexity according to a heuristic user score.
 Solutions with the lowest complexity are printed first.
 Contestants often find one of the simpler solutions.
 There is also an observable tendency to favour particular forms in the final sub-calculation.
 Some elements of this are taken into account but this needs further study.